dmnfarrell/tablexplore/docs/source/usage.rst

 Import text files
 -----------------

 Import of csv and general plain text formats is done from the file menu, toolbar or by right-clicking anywhere in the table and using the context menu.
 The dialog has most basic options such as delimiter, header selection, comment symbol, rows to skip etc. When you change the import option you can update the preview to see if the new table will look correct.
 You then press import.
 Note that it is generally a good idea to remove empty lines and bad data if you can before importing.
+The table at the bottom of the import dialog contains the column data types (dtype) of each column.
+You can set this manually if you want to make sure a column is imported correctly.
+For example, numbers with leading zeroes will have this removed by default as the column is set to int. manually setting dtype to object avoids this.

 Import multiple files
 ---------------------